FazOuard/CS-girlies-make-learning-fun/readme.md

 I'm going to explain to you what packages I used, how I made it work and the concept behind my code. <br />

+All the commands shown here are run from the Windows PowerShell, right inside VS Code.

 ## **Frontend First!**
 Built on **ReactJS** (with Vite for speed and TailwindCSS for style).
 Here’s the super-fast, no-nonsense install: